paulbusse/Hamok/docs/usage.md

 When Hamök starts and makes a first successful connection to the Pellematic, if will publish `online` on the connection topic.

-If Hamök cannot reach the Ökofen system, it will retry 5 times.
+If Hamök cannot reach the Ökofen system, it will retry for a certain amount of time.
 If it is not successful after that, Hamök will publish `offline` on the connection topic before exiting.
 It will be restarted through `systemd`.

 All entities in HA are configured to show unavailable when `offline` is published on the `connection` topic.